Germany's COVID vaccine program gets revamp | DW | 26.04.2021

 After squabbles over purchases of personal protective equipment during the first wave of the pandemic last spring, EU countries agreed to make a joint effort in procuring vaccine doses.
 But this approach backfired earlier in the year when the EU initially focused on purchasing vaccines rather than producing them, which applied particularly to AstraZeneca.

 This vaccine is mostly produced in the UK, but according to the deal AstraZeneca struck with the UK government, domestic supplies had to be fulfilled first.
-This is part of the reason the UK is so much further ahead than the EU in vaccine rollout, with over half the population having received one jab and 17% having received two: They do not export many vaccines.
+This is part of the reason why the UK is so much further ahead than the EU in vaccine rollout, with over half the population having received one jab and 17% having received two: The country does not export many vaccine doses.

-The EU, meanwhile, has exported up to half of the BioNTech-Pfizer vaccine that are produced in EU factories.
+The EU, meanwhile, has exported up to half of the BioNTech-Pfizer vaccine produced in EU factories.

 Germany's 7% of fully vaccinated adults is around average in the EU.
-Malta is leading the way, where over 20% of the population has received both doses.
+Malta is leading the way: 20% of its population has received both doses.
 In Hungary, which controversially approved the Russian Sputnik vaccine, around 16% of adults are fully protected.
-In France, Ireland, and Italy around 8% of adults have been fully vaccinated, while Bulgaria and Latvia have only given two doses to less than 2% of people.
+In France, Ireland, and Italy around 8% of adults have been fully vaccinated, while Bulgaria and Latvia have given two doses to less than 2% of people.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.